I love Olympic figure skating.

 It is the ultimate test of human grit.
-Here are people who have spent four years and countless hours practicing for what comes down to a life changing 2-minute event.
+Here are people who have spent four years and countless hours practicing for what comes down to a life-changing two-minute event.

 Falling Flat on Your Face